 b. complex queries, calculation contexts, merged dimensions in Business Objects Reports

 4. User acceptance, training, and roll-out – User involvement was maximized at every significant step to ensure they understood the unique characteristics of the new system and to accelerate their training and adoption.
-Migrated reports were delivered to departmental functions and units for validation in a continuous flow to identify and address issues early and hasten acceptance ahead of a seamless rollout.
+Converted reports were delivered to departmental functions and units for validation in a continuous flow to identify and address issues early and hasten acceptance ahead of a seamless rollout.

 The DataTerrain Advantage